-The dollar rose against a basket of currencies on Friday in choppy trade.
+The dollar rose against emerging market and commodity-linked currencies on Wednesday.

 Get the best of CNBC in your inbox